SamGurr/SamGurr.github.io/_posts/2023-02-18-Time-to-git-started.md

 * if there are no changes, it will say it is up to date

-	- NOTE: this is the step where merge conflicts will arise, we can work on this in future meetings
+	- NOTE: this is the step where merge conflicts may arise, we can work on this in future meetings

 (3) Use <span style="color:green">git status</span> to view changes you made.
 This should dhow the yourname_file.txt in red to indicate is a pending edit that has not been added